How does your television respond to a remote control?

 What language does a television remote control speak?

 You might wonder how the IR receiver on the television smartly recognizes only the IR light from the remote control and is not distracted by any other light.
-It is true that the environment where the remote control is used contains other sources of IR, such as the sun or the ceiling light, floating around.
+It is true that the environment where the remote control is used contains other sources of IR, such as sunlight or the ceiling light, floating around.
 The receiver on the television is designed to detect only the IR wave in which each pulse modulates at 38 kHz.
 It is unnatural to find an IR wave with a frequency of 38 kHz in a home environment.
 This leaves the other sources of light outside the frequency of the receiver, which only listens to the command of the remote control.

 The pattern of IR light pulses emitted from the IR LED contains an encoded command as a binary system of using the numbers 1 and 0 to indicate the on and off state.
 The pattern of the pulses is converted into a binary wave signal, making it accessible to the receiver.
 The distance between the pulses helps determine the on and off state of the binary wave signal.
 The binary wave signal helps the microcontroller in the television circuit decode the command and perform it.